faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

-## The Book of Mormon and the Twelve points of Pelagianism
+## The Book of Mormon, the twelve points of Pelagianism, and Protestant thought in the early 1800s

+by bwv549

 Summary: The Book of Mormon flatly contradicts or significantly modifies virtually every point espoused by Pelagius and does so in a manner consistent with standard Protestant discourse of the time.